michaelerule/lgcpspatial/README.md

-*This manuscript has been peer-reviewed and accepted, but the reference implementation contained in this repository has not been tested on all platforms; Please report any mistakes, bugs, or difficulties with installation that you encounter, including places were the documentation is inadequate.*
+The reference implementation contained in this repository has not been tested on all platforms; Please report any mistakes, bugs, or difficulties with installation that you encounter, including places were the documentation is inadequate.*

 ## Variational Log-Gaussian Point-Process Methods for Grid Cells